Anand-kumar96/Word_Guessing_Game/README.md

 ### Description

-This is web based live App of Calendar, and this is responsive by nature for big and small devices, with the use of frontend technologies.
+This is web based live Game App of Word Guessing, and this is responsive by nature for big and small devices, with the use of frontend technologies.

 - It allow user to filter dates and set dates/years.
 - Can See hover states for all interactive elements on the page.